MoAlyousef/c_import/README.md

 ## Macro parameters
 - Normal arguments are considered header files.
+- Arguments starting with `--link` are used to insert `#[link (name = libname)]` attributes to the generated extern functions, this allows linking the libraries without having to explicitly create a build.rs file containing `println!("cargo:rustc-link-lib=libname");`
 - Arguments starting with `--` are considered bindgen arguments.
 - Arguments starting with `-` are considered cflags, such as include paths or defines ("-I" & "-D" respectively).
 - Arguments starting with `$` are considered shell commands which return cflags, similar to pkg-config.